yiphei/yif-AI/future_attention_transformer/README.md

 # Future Attention Transformer [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.
 Also, Safari does not render Github's LaTeX and some SVG files well, so Chrome is advised.

 Decoder-only transformer models apply a causal mask to enable parallel training with teacher forcing.
 However, the causally masked part of the attention matrix contains good signal on the affinities between present and future tokens.
-This project explores how the masked part can be leveraged to improve model training.
+This project investigates how the masked part can be leveraged to improve model training.

 ## Motivations